Call-for-Code/Project-Catalog/README.md

 If you are aware of other projects created as part of Call for Code, please open an issue with a link to the GitHub repository, description, and optional web site.

+* [Call for Code for Racial Justice](https://github.com/Call-for-Code-for-Racial-Justice) - These project repositories are in a parallel organization.
 * [OpenEEW](https://github.com/openeew) - Earthquake Early Warning (EEW) open source tools.
 * [Choirless](https://github.com/Choirless) - Choirless is a musical collaboration platform for virtual choirs.
 * [Sparrow Platform](https://github.com/sparrow-platform) - An Intelligent ubiquitous communication platform for medical and psychological well-being of disaster victims.
 [Website](https://sparrow-platform.com/).